grafana/beyla/docs/sources/config/index.md

 | `patterns` | --      | list of strings | (unset) |

-Will match the provided URL path patterns and set the `http.route` trace/metric property accordingly with the matching path pattern.
+Will match the provided URL path patterns and set the `http.route` trace/metric property accordingly.
 You should use the `routes` property whenever possible to reduce the cardinality of generated metrics.

 Each route pattern is a URL path with specific tags which allow for grouping path